TheEt1234/luanti_jit_verbose/README.md

 Hmm... luaJIT seems awfully slow today, must be the weather, WAIT why does it say that the current estimate is 9 seconds!?

+> [!NOTE]
+> Benchmark times also include the startup time, which i assume for luaJIT is higher
 ```
 Benchmark 1: luajit bad.lua
   Time (mean ± σ):      9.180 s ±  0.759 s    [User: 8.587 s, System: 0.496 s]